dball/triangle-covid/README.md

 ## References

-- [NC DHHS COVID Wastewater Dashboard](https://covid19.ncdhhs.gov/dashboard/wastewater-monitoring) (Note the default dashboard includes a dramatic outlier from 2021 that has the incidental effect of obscuring the severity of all other waves.)
+- [NC DHHS COVID Wastewater Dashboard](https://covid19.ncdhhs.gov/dashboard/wastewater-monitoring) (Note the default dashboard includes a dramatic outlier that has the incidental effect of obscuring the severity of all other waves.)
 - [NC DHHS COVID Wastewater Data](https://covid19.ncdhhs.gov/dashboard/data-behind-dashboards)